gkwa/consul-install-windows/README.md

 Delete c:\ProgramData\consul\datadir on \[re-\]install
 ======================================================

-Getting the nodes to find each other more reliably aft repeated installs for testing this powershell install script is to first delete the whole data dir.
+Getting the nodes to find each other more reliably after repeated installs for testing this powershell install script is to first delete the whole data dir.

-    "retry_join": ["10.0.2.78", "10.0.3.94", "10.0.3.207"],

 I would like consul to discover all the nodes in my lan, but that doesn't seem possible
 =======================================================================================